ldclabs/idempotent-proxy/README.md

 ## Overview

 The idempotent-proxy is a reverse proxy service written in Rust with built-in idempotency support.

 When multiple requests with the same idempotency-key arrive within a specific timeframe, only the first request is forwarded to the target service.
 The response is cached in Redis, and subsequent requests poll Redis to retrieve and return the first request's response.

-This service can be used to proxy HTTPS Outcalls for ICP canisters, enabling integration with any Web2 service.
+This service can be used to proxy [HTTPS outcalls](https://internetcomputer.org/docs/current/developer-docs/smart-contracts/advanced-features/https-outcalls/https-outcalls-overview) for [ICP canisters](https://internetcomputer.org/docs/current/developer-docs/smart-contracts/overview/introduction), enabling integration with any Web2 service.
 It supports returning only the necessary headers and, for JSON data, allows response filtering based on JSON Mask to return only required fields, thus saving cycles consumption in ICP canisters.

 ![Idempotent Proxy](./idempotent-proxy.png)